Nazalekser/portfolio/Projects/Winning Space Race/Readme.md

 * Perform exploratory data analysis (EDA) using visualization and SQL
 * Perform interactive visual analytics using Folium and Plotly Dash
 * Perform predictive analysis using classification models
-* The collected data were splited, different classification models were built, and their accuracy was evaluated

 ### Conclusions:
 * SPACE Y company might be advised to start by launching not very large loads, as they are the ones with the highest success rate based on the SPACE X story